ocwerfrancis/HR-Analytics/README.md

 3. Execute the cells step by step to explore the dataset, visualize insights, and build predictive models.

 4. Analyze the visualizations and model results to derive conclusions.

+## Results & Insights

+The findings from the analysis help organizations identify key factors affecting employee retention and suggest actionable strategies to reduce attrition rates.
+By implementing predictive modeling, companies can proactively retain employees and improve business outcomes.

+## Contributing

+Contributions are welcome!
+If you want to improve the analysis or add new features, feel free to fork the repository and submit a pull request.

+## License

+This project is open-source and available under the MIT License.